EricvanRees/Mini-JS-Projects/README.md

    A JS file generates a random hex value.
 7) A counter value is generated dynamically and displayed when clicking a "decrease" or "increase" button.
 Depending on whether the value is positive or negative, the color value changes.
 8) A JS script calculates the current day of the week and the current time.
 Flexbox is used to style the page.
+9) An HTML page that automatically refreshes when a button is clicked, so that a new image is loaded as an HTML object from Lorem Picsum.